Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/continuous-deployment-in-rust.md

 every day or to for these people to consume.

-However, we're developers who write software, and if there is anything developers are good at it's spending 10 hours to automate away a 5 minute job.
+However, we're developers who write software, and if there is anything developers are good at it's spending dozens of hours to automate away a 5 minute job 😉

-In this case we want to develop system for Continuous Integration (automated testing) and Continuous Deployment (automated releases) which will:
+In this case we want to develop a system for Continuous Integration (automated testing) and Continuous Deployment (automated releases) which will:

 - Compile and run the test suite for every change that gets pushed to GitHub